ponylang/pony-tutorial/docs/testing/ponycheck.md

-# Testing with PonyCheck
+# Testing with `PonyCheck`

 PonyCheck is Pony's property based testing framework.
 It is designed to work seamlessly with [PonyTest](ponytest.md), Pony's unit testing framework.
 How is property based testing different than unit testing?
 Why does Pony include both?

 In traditional unit testing, it is the duty and burden of the developer to provide and craft meaningful input examples for the unit under test (be it a class, a function or whatever) and check if some output conditions hold.
 This is a tedious and error-prone activity.

-Property based testing leaves generation of test input samples to the testing engine which generates random examples taken from a description how to do so, so called *Generators*.
-The developer needs to define a *Generator* and describe the condition that should hold for each and every input sample.
+Property based testing leaves generation of test input samples to the testing engine which generates random examples taken from a description how to do so, so called `Generators`.
+The developer needs to define a `Generator` and describe the condition that should hold for each and every input sample.

-Property based Testing first came up as [QuickCheck](http://www.cse.chalmers.se/~rjmh/QuickCheck/) in Haskell.
-It has the nice property of automatically inferring Generators from the type of the property parameter, the test input sample.
+Property based Testing first came up as [`QuickCheck`](http://www.cse.chalmers.se/~rjmh/QuickCheck/) in Haskell.
+It has the nice property of automatically inferring `Generators` from the type of the property parameter, the test input sample.

-Ponycheck is heavily inspired by QuickCheck and other great Property Based testing libraries, namely:
+PonyCheck is heavily inspired by QuickCheck and other great property sased testing libraries, namely:

 * [Hypothesis](https://github.com/HypothesisWorks/hypothesis-python)
 * [Theft](https://github.com/silentbicycle/theft)